Softpanorama

 # netstat -rn

-This routing table is much easier to translate and troubleshoot, especially when combined with the information from the ifconfig -a utility.
+Routing table with IP addresses is somewhat easier to understand and troubleshoot, especially when combined with the information from the ifconfig -a output.

 The verbose mode switch, -v displays additional information, including the MTU size configured for the interface: